Japan–Nepal relations: History

-Although formal relations were established in 1956, the cultural ties between Nepal and Japan date back to much earlier days before direct people to people contact started in 1899.
+Although formal relations were established in 1956, the cultural ties between Nepal and Japan date back to direct people-to-people contact started in 1899.

 Japanese assistance

 Much of the aid to Nepal is delivered in cooperation with the Asian Development Bank.
 Japan is one of the largest aid donors to Nepal.
 As of May 2009, Japan has provided the following level of financial assistance and donations to Nepal: